raygun101/MarkupKit/README.md

 Spacer views can also be used to align subviews within a row or column.
 This is discussed in more detail later.

 The `spacing` property represents the amount of space reserved between successive subviews.
 For row views, this refers to the horizontal space between the subviews; for column views, it refers to the vertical space between the views.
-The default value is 8.

-The following markup creates a row view whose labels will be separated by a gap of 16 pixels:
+For example, the following markup creates a row view whose labels will each be separated by a gap of 16 pixels:

     <LMRowView spacing="16">
         <UILabel text="One"/>
         <UILabel text="Two"/>
         <UILabel text="Three"/>
     </LMRowView>

+In iOS 10 and earlier, the default spacing value is 8.
+In iOS 11 and later, the system default is used.

+The `alignToBaseline` property can be used to manage how subviews are vertically aligned with respect to one another.
+This is discussed in more detail below.
+Baseline alignmnent is disabled by default.

 ### LMRowView
 The `LMRowView` class arranges its subviews in a horizontal line.
 Subviews are laid out from leading to trailing edge in the order in which they are declared.
 For example, the following markup creates a row view containing three labels: